beejjorgensen/bgnet/src/bgnet_part_0700_advanced.md

 you only called `sendto()` once!
 Cool!

-If the `listener` gets data you send directly to it, but not data on the broadcast address, it could be that you have a [ix[firewall]] firewall on your local machine that is blocking the packets.
-(Yes, [ix[Pat]] Pat and [ix[Bapper]] Bapper, thank you for realizing before I did that this is why my sample code wasn't working.
+If the `listener` gets data you send directly to it, but not data on the broadcast address, it could be that you have a [i[Firewall]] firewall on your local machine that is blocking the packets.
+(Yes, [i[Pat]] Pat and [i[Bapper]] Bapper, thank you for realizing before I did that this is why my sample code wasn't working.
 I told you I'd mention you in the guide, and here you are.
 So _nyah_.)

 Again, be careful with broadcast packets.
 Since every machine on the LAN